Last updated on April 8th, 2022 at 06:06 pm

 In this post, learn about a few tips and tricks for setting up your home office in Germany and working right from the comfort of your home.
 You can also learn how you can take advantage of home office tax deductions in Germany.

-In 2020 Germany has experienced a major pandemic-related home office boom all over the country.
 Before COVID19, there were several strict rules for working from home in Germany both for employers and employees.
-Post-Coronavirus, every 1 in 2 Germans has been forced to work from home by their employer with or without complying with the German home-office rules.
+In the post-corona world, every 1 in 2 Germans has been forced to work from home by their employer with or without complying with the German home-office rules.

-Did you know that remote work is getting more and more popular in Germany?
-Companies such as Mindspace, Coworking, Satellite Office help freelancers rent office spaces at affordable prices.
+But did you know that remote work was popular in Germany even before the pandemic?
+Companies such as Mindspace, Coworking, and Satellite Office help freelancers rent office spaces at affordable prices.

 Here are some tips to help you in setting up your home office in Germany.